 The Portsmouth Police Department established an Honor Guard to pay tribute to those officers who have come before them.
 Comprised of full-time officers, the Honor Guard was established in the early 1980's.
 Unfortunately, it was disbanded in the late 1980's, by a previous administration, largely due to financial problems.

-A survey, conducted in 1999, amongst the sworn officers of the Portsmouth Police Department, met with an overwhelming response to re-establish the Honor Guard.
+A survey, conducted in 1999, among the sworn officers of the Portsmouth Police Department, met with an overwhelming response to re-establish the Honor Guard.
 Therefore, with the support of the Portsmouth Police Commission, Chief Bradley J. Russ, and the department administration, the Honor Guard was re-established by the end of 1999.

 Unfortunately, the department lacked the funds necessary to achieve the goals of the Honor Guard.
 Therefore, Chief Russ authorized the unit to solicit the community for donations in order to fund the Honor Guard.